 Cultural Dimensions of Everyday Life

 The ERICarts Institute benefits from working in research teams composed of experts coming from a broad range of academic disciplines including political science, sociology, communication research, anthropology, economics or law.
-This interaction of ideas has led to the development of studies which explore, for example, the role food/cuisine plays in the culture of everyday life and how it contributes to social cohesion, cultural change, ecological progress and economic development.
-One of the main messages resulting from such studies is the increasing need to balance unsustainable consumerism and mass cultural consumption with freedom of expression, freedom of choice and the benefits of co-operation, appreciation of non-tangible aspects of every day life, community and conviviality.
+This interaction of ideas has led to the development of studies which explore, for example, the role food/cuisine and its legacy play in the culture of everyday life and how this contributes to social cohesion, cultural change, ecological progress and economic development.
+One of the main messages resulting from such studies is the increasing need to balance unsustainable consumerism and mass cultural consumption or "overtourism" with freedom of expression, freedom of choice, living conditions and the benefits of co-operation, including the appreciation of non-tangible aspects of every day life, community and conviviality.